virt-pvm/misc/pvm-get-started-with-kata.md

 - **Download source code**

-You can obtain source code from here, which is base on `Linux kernel 6.7-rc6`**.**
+You can obtain source code from here, which is base on `Linux kernel 6.7-rc6`.
 ```
-git clone https://github.com/virt-pvm/linux.git -b pvm
+git clone https://github.com/virt-pvm/linux.git -b pvm_fix
 ```

 - **Build kernel**